 Lydia’s been requesting fairy tales for her bedtime stories for quite some time now.
 One that we read tonight was called “The Dumb Book,” written by Hans Christian Andersen.

 Andersen’s language has been much more dreamlike than the Grimms’, even when his subject matter is more down to earth, which is certainly the case here.
 “The Dumb Book” is really just about the death of a man that no one knew particularly well.
 The man had asked to be buried with his scrapbook of botanical samples.
 Each leaf or flower reminded him of an event or person from his life.
 Thumbing through it he would be overcome with emotion.
 But the reasons, the memories, were buried with him and the book.
 That’s all there is to it, just this snapshot of a lonely old man.

 I tried to help Lydia understand the title and the story a little better.
 It’s pretty far off the mark of what she must have in mind when she asks for another fairy tale. “‘Dumb’ means ‘silent’ here,” I said, “it’s talking about how the book can’t really tell its story anymore now that the man is dead.
 He’s the only one who understood it.”

-Why do I do this?
+Of course from there my mind segued straight to this website, especially the older, more scrapbookish parts of it.
+Why do I do this thing?
 (Or not so much these days, evidently?)

-What a strange feeling it is–and we have doubtless all experienced it–that of turning over old letters of the days of our youth! a whole life seems to come up with them, with all its hopes and sorrows.
+“What a strange feeling it is–and we have doubtless all experienced it–that of turning over old letters of the days of our youth! a whole life seems to come up with them, with all its hopes and sorrows.”

 I recently imported all my old entries from LiveJournal over here–half to establish a backup, half out of curiosity to see if it really would be as easy as the import tool suggested.
 Going through them all, I was once again reminded how valuable it is to connect with my past thoughts, and of how seldom I post anymore.